-In order for the mutual fund company to justify this commission expense they require a client to stay invested with their firm for 7 years.
+In order for the mutual fund company to justify this commission expense, they require a client to stay invested with their firm for 7 years.
 The client is charged an exit fee if they take their money away from the fund company during the first seven years.
-Initially that can be about 7 percent.
+Initially, that can be about 7 percent.
 That charge then declines slowly over the seven year period.

-The problem with this method of compensation is that it is based on a transaction which can be a conflict of interest between the client and the investment advisor.
+The problem with this method of compensation is that it is based on a transaction that can be a conflict of interest between the client and the investment advisor.
 Research finds that often the commission is hidden.

 In my opinion the commission of 5 percent for only one transaction is high.
 If investors understood how and what commissions were charged would they be willing to pay them?